-Varicose veins cause a significant amount of distress.
-You may be too familiar with the burning, throbbing and itching associated with problematic veins.
-Years ago, the only option for permanent varicose vein treatment was surgical, vein stripping.
-Advances in technology made way for non-surgical treatment alternatives.
+Varicose veins symptoms cause a significant amount of distress – you may be familiar with the burning, throbbing and itching associated with problematic veins.
+Years ago, the only option for varicose vein treatment was surgical, vein stripping.
+Today, advances in technology mean we have non-surgical treatment alternatives.

 Treating Varicose Veins with Thermal Ablation

-Thermal ablation is much less invasive, and more comfortable than surgery.
+Thermal ablation is less invasive and more comfortable than stripping surgery.
 During thermal ablation, diseased veins are typically injected with a tumescent agent, a compound that numbs the treatment area and conducts heat, through a small catheter.
-The number of injections is dependant upon the length of the vein.
+The number of injections is dependent on the length of the vein.
 Thermal ablation typically requires multiple tumescent injections.

 The VenaSeal closure system is a safe and effective alternative to surgery or thermal ablation.
 This non-thermal alternative uses a safe, non-toxic, pliable medical adhesive to seal varicose veins.
 A small, predetermined amount of medical adhesive is injected into the vein, through a small catheter, at a single entry point.
 You won’t need to endure multiple injections.
 Some of the additional VenaSeal advantages include: